Guy André Boy: Work

 He then contributed to developing the field of HCI in France and was Co-Founder of AFIHM, the French national equivalent of Association for Computing Machinery SIGCHI.
 He co-founded the first French ACM SIGCHI local chapter in Toulouse.
 He was the first French CHI paper Co-Chair (Inter-CHI 1993) with Jakob Nielsen, and was elected Executive Vice Chair of ACM SIGCHI (1995–1999), making him the first European ACM SIGCHI top executive.
 This service to the HCI community, together with Richard Anderson, contributed to the creation of several local chapters worldwide.
 Within the human-computer interaction community, he collaborated with colleagues who were influential throughout his professional life, including Jeff Bradshaw, John Carroll, Jonathan Grudin, Don Norman, Terry Winograd, among many others.
 He was Chair of the INCOSE Human-Systems Integration Working Group (2015-2024).
+In 2021 he was named Fellow of the International Council on Systems Engineering (INCOSE).
+This and his contributions to the field of study have made him recognized as a exceptional contributor, Which only 80 individuals have ever been named and he became just the second in France to be recognized as this.